 Instructions

-- Heat the water to a boil, then pour over the tea infuser and steep for 5 minutes.
-Once done steeping, remove the tea infuser and discard the loose-leaf tea.
+- Heat the water to a boil, then steep your Earl grey tea for for 4 minutes.
+Once done steeping, remove the bags of tea and set aside.

 - Pour the frothed milk into your tea (froth and all) and drink up!